paolo-licata/recipe-finder/README.md

 3. **Save favorites**: Click on the heart icon to add recipes to favorites.
 4. **Access favorites**: Navigate to the Favorites page to view saved recipes.

+## 📌 Note on API Limitations

+- Spoonacular API (Free Plan): The app uses Spoonacular’s free API to fetch recipe details.
+Please note that full recipe details (including ingredients and instructions) might not be available unless you upgrade to the premium plan.
+As a result, the app may only show basic summaries for some recipes.
+- API Key Required: You will need to generate your own Spoonacular API key and add it to your .env file for the app to work.

 ## 📬 Contact
 For questions or feedback, contact me at [paolo_licata@outlook.com](mailto:paolo_licata@outlook.com).